 A supply chain is a crucial business growth driver for any industry.
-Now, with multiple checkpoints, intermediaries, and paperwork involved at each stage of a process, have become increasingly complex and unstreamlined.
+Now, with multiple checkpoints, intermediaries, and loads of paperwork involved at each stage of a process, supply chains have become increasingly complex and unstreamlined.
 Blockchain is an emerging technology that is gaining significant traction across industries due to its feature-rich characteristic.
 It establishes authenticated and verified data communication between each stakeholder in a supply chain without depending on a centralized authority.
-With blockchain supply chain solutions development, supply chain managers can achieve transparency across a supply chain by verifying and storing data in a shared, distributed manner, in real-time.
+With blockchain supply chain solutions development, supply chain managers achieve transparency across a supply chain by verifying and storing data in a shared, distributed manner, in real-time.

-Also, unlike centralized systems, Blockchain has no central point of failure as all participants get a copy of the state of the ledger.
+Also, unlike centralized systems, blockchain has no central point of failure as all participants get a copy of the state of the ledger.
 It makes the business applications and solutions built using it more durable than a centralized system.

 Blockchain solutions can enable stakeholders to increase transparency, as well as reduce cost and risk across the management of the supply chain.